als244/ml_dataflow/README.md

 For example:

-`./transformerDemo 80 20 2048 1` will simulate training of llama3 1B model architecture (causal attention, next token prediction).
-The sequence length is set 2048 tokens (tokens per step is left up to autoconfig to ensure high utilization).
-The memory capacities are set to enforce <= 80 GB (defined as 80 * 2^30 bytes) of host memory and <= 20 GB of device memory.
+Running `test/transformerDemo 80 20 2048 1` will train the 1B model architecture (causal attention, next token prediction).
+The sequence length is set 2048 tokens.
+The memory capacities are set to enforce <= 80 GB of host memory and <= 20 GB of device memory (where XX GB is defined as XX * 2^30 bytes).

 ----